JohnAlbin/zen-grids/README.txt

     @include zen-grid-container();  // Define the container for your grid items.
   }

-  $zen-column-count: 12;  // Set the number of grid columns to use in this media
+  $zen-columns: 12;  // Set the number of grid columns to use in this media
                      // query.
 You'll likely want a different grid for
                      // different screen sizes.

   @media all and (min-width: 50em) {
     .sidebar1 {